dipanshubatra/python-projects/README.md

 # 🐍 Python Projects Repository

 Welcome to my collection of Python projects.
-They are grouped by category for easy navigation and structured for learning and reuse`.
+They are grouped by category for easy navigation and structured for learning and reuse.

 ---
 ## 🔐 01 – Cybersecurity Tools